-"Oh dear," Mikoto led the way inside their house.
+Mikoto quickly led the way inside their house.
 "Is it bad?"

 "I… I'm sorry; I'm not sure…"

-After going through several hallways, Sakura was standing before Itachi Uchiha's bedroom.
+After going through several hallways, Sakura stopped before Itachi's bedroom.
 She could sense his disturbed chakra from inside, but at least she could now confirm it wasn't a fatal poison.
 Or, at least, Itachi's body was fighting it well.

 "Don't worry, Mikoto-san," Sakura turned to the guy's mother beside her.
 "Based on his chakra flow, he'll live."

 And the older woman left.
-Taking a deep breath, Sakura entered Itachi's room, beelining for the guy who was doubled over, sweating and feverish, clearly in pain.
+Taking a deep breath, Sakura entered Itachi's room, beelining for the guy who was doubled over, sweating and feverish and clearly in pain.

 "You idiot!"
 Sakura said as she roughly pushed him on to his back.
-"If you didn't want me to heal you, you should have gone to the hospital!"
+"If you didn't want me to heal you, you should have gone to the hospital instead!"

-Letting Tsunade's device shatter on the floor beside her, Sakura began to assess the different chakra disturbances in Itachi's body.
+Throwing Tsunade's device and letting it shatter at the back of the room, Sakura began to assess the different chakra disturbances in Itachi's body.

 "He insisted he didn't need any help," Shisui's voice came from the doorway.
 He was balancing a large tray of breakfast enough for two people with one hand, while with the other he had a large bowl of water and several towels draped on his arm.
 "I even offered to bring over Hana, even though she's a vet, but he threw me out, instead."

-"Four broken ribs," Sakura said as she passed a chakra-enveloped hand over Itachi's side.
+"Four broken ribs," Sakura said as she passed a chakra-enveloped hand over Itachi's sides.
 She paused as she slid open Itachi's kimono top.
 "What the hell is with these haphazard sutures?
 You should have gone to see a medic!
 And your lungs aren't sealed properly!
 They're still bleeding!"
 She then continued her assessment.
 "A broken arm— no, crushed arm— and multiple pierce wounds on your legs," Sakura punched Itachi's injured thigh, causing it to bleed once more.
-"Aren't you supposed to be invincible?"
+"Aren't you supposed to be an invincible genius?"